dhruva-shashi/Covid-19-Project/README.md

 # Severity Estimation of Covid-19 Patients using Machine Learning to Assist Hospital Bed Allocation

-Machine Learning models are trained to estimate the severity of Covid-19 patients and are used for determining whether a patient requires hospitalization or not.
+Machine Learning models are trained to estimate the severity of Covid-19 patients and the estimation is used for determining whether the patient requires hospitalization or not.
+The project aims at streamlining the bed allocation process for Covid-19 patients.
+Factors such as age, gender, symptoms and pre-existing comorbidities are taken into consideration and an estimation of severity is made.
+Presented the project in IEEE conferences and various hackathons organized by IEEE and student branches of various colleges.

 ## Links and Downloads